jarviscanada/jarvis_data_eng_PiyushSethi/README.md

 # Piyush Sethi .
 Jarvis Consulting

-A recent graduate with an Advanced Diploma in Computer Systems Technology from George Brown College and currently work as a Software Developer at Jarvis Consulting Group.
-During my academic journey, I gained hands-on experience with technologies like Java, Python, Docker, and PostgreSQL.
-During my internship at CIBC, I worked as an Application Developer on the Front End ATM Development team.
-I developed a C# utility to check files before and after an update, based on inputs from a file.
-I also created copy decks and coordinated ATM reservations between the QA team and the development team.
-I am passionate about the software industry due to its constant evolution and its ability to create impactful solutions to real-world problems.
-I enjoy collaborating with teams to innovate, solve challenges, and continuously learn.
+A Software Developer at Jarvis Consulting Group, I hold an Advanced Diploma in Computer Systems Technology from George Brown College.
+I have developed and deployed real-world applications using Java, React, C#, Python, and PostgreSQL, and contributed to the development of shared components integrated with RESTful APIs, Docker containers, and cloud-native, SQL-based architectures.
+At CIBC, I engineered a custom C# utility to automate file validation and supported ATM software testing workflows by facilitating communication between QA and development teams.
+I’m driven by a passion for building scalable, reusable, and cloud-ready solutions that align with modern software engineering practices and accelerate delivery.

 ## Skills

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Java, React, Docker, RDBMS/SQL, Agile/Scrum, Python, Linux/Bash

-**Competent:** Python, System Admin/AD and Domain Services, Docker, AWS, VMWare/Virtualization
+**Competent:** C#, Git, REST APIs, HTML/CSS, JDBC, AWS

-**Familiar:** C#, JavaScript, HTML/CSS, Cisco Networking, React
+**Familiar:** DataBricks, PySpark, Cisco Networking, AD/DS, Splunk

 ## Jarvis Projects